cherali/headless-custom-datepicker/README.md

 `datePickerMaxRow?: number - default: 6` \
 set how many rows datepicker to rendered \
 6 shows all rows completely with one or two extra row base if dayRenderType = 'fill' <br /><br />
-** recommend not to change it. but the acceptable tested row <= 12, more row cause problem so be carefull.
+** recommend not to change it. but the acceptable tested row <= 12, more row cause problem so be careful.

 `delayTimeout?: number - default: 150` \
 create 150 ms timeout to change the calendar state for better UX on selecting next or perv month directly when dayRenderType = 'fill' \